robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-6-mentor-materials.md

 #### Focused development area

 - Teacher plans to check for understanding of the knowledge, skills and concepts they need pupils to have secured and especially focuses on those they think pupils may find challenging, e.g. by using questions that target common misconceptions about the material.
-- Teacher reframes or asks additional questions to understand where pupils' wrong answers stem from, e.g. whether they have misunderstood the question, have made a careless error, have a gap in their knowledge or a misconception.
+- Teacher reframes or asks additional questions to understand where pupils’ wrong answers stem from, e.g. whether they have misunderstood the question, have made a careless error, have a gap in their knowledge or a misconception.
 - Teacher checks for understanding continuously as they model a process to determine when pupils are ready to take over and do parts or all of the process with less support.

 ### Development area 3: Adapting teaching